StevenSalazarM/CSP-Sudoku-Solver/README.md

 # CSP_Solver
-To run the program is needed python 3.4 or later, the files search.py, original.py and utils.py have been taken from https://github.com/aimacode/aima-python as a base solver for general csp.
+To run the program is needed python 3.4 or later, the files search.py, original.py and utils.py have been taken from AIMA's code ( https://github.com/aimacode/aima-python) as a base solver for general csp.

 -The class sudokuCSP creates the objects needed for the general csp solver like neighbor, variables, domain for a sudoku game as a constraint satisfaction problem

--The file csp.py contains code from original.py (csp.py file from https://github.com/aimacode/aima-python) slightly modified, it doesnt use rare functions from other files (like ultis.py), the methods that have been modified are labelled with the comment "@modified"
+-The file csp.py contains code from original.py (csp.py file from AIMA's code) slightly modified, it doesnt use rare functions from other files (like ultis.py), the methods that have been modified are labelled with the comment "@modified"

 *Note: the simple backtracking (without inference) from original.py required a lot of time to solve hard sudoku problems, now it requiers only some seconds to solve them.